the-pear/android-perftracking/README.md

 * User interactions like clicks, back button presses, etc.
 * WebView finishes loading a page
-* Timeout of 10 seconds
+* Metric is getting prolonged for more than 10 seconds
-* A new metric is started start
+* A new metric is started

 ## <a name="debug"></a> Enable Debug Logs